-Greg Miller was born in Nashville, Tennessee in 1967.
-At the age of 19, he moved to New York to attend School of Visual Arts graduating with a BFA in Photography in 1990.
+Greg Miller b.
+1967 Nashville, Tennessee.
+At the age of 19, Miller moved to New York to attend School of Visual Arts graduating with a BFA in Photography in 1990.

-Greg lives in Mansfield Center, Connecticut with his wife and daughter.
+Miller lives in Connecticut with his Wife and two daughters.